microsoft/fabricrealtimelab/modules/module05a.md

 ## :tada: Summary

-In this first part of module 05, we created a Synapse Data Warehouse, a Data Pipeline, and implemented the basic logic for our ingestion into the warehouse.
+In this first part of module 05, we created a Synapse data warehouse, a data pipeline, and implemented the basic logic for our ingestion into the warehouse.

 ## :white_check_mark: Results

-- [x] Created a Synapse Data Warehouse
+- [x] Created a Synapse data warehouse
-- [x] Created a basic Pipeline
+- [x] Created a basic data pipeline
 - [x] Verified the pipeline is working

 ## :thinking: Additional Learning